akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 - a JSON with the documents name :heavy_check_mark:
 - a multipart/form-data body with the *file* object and the *document* JSON :heavy_check_mark:
 - a header with the (basic) authentication :heavy_check_mark:
-- to create an url like *{host}:{port}/o/headless-delivery/v1.0/document-folders/{documentFolderId}/documents* :x:
+- to create an url like *[myHost]:[myPort]/o/headless-delivery/v1.0/document-folders/[myDocumentFolderId]/documents* :x:
 - to do a POST request with all this information :x:

 Did you notice the *exchange.getIn()* and *exchange.getOut()* statements?
 That is the *consumer* and *producer* pattern we already spoke about.
-The bean (a processor) simply consumes the exchange, has access to properties, body, header etc. and produces a new exchange object with manipulated properties, body, header etc. that is passed on to the next component in the route.
+The bean (a Processor) simply consumes the exchange, has access to properties, body, header etc. and produces a new exchange object with manipulated properties, body, header etc. that is passed on to the next component in the route.

 A word on the Authentication Header: The *Basic Authentication* is created by a Base64 encryption of your Liferay credentials in the form "username:password" (e.g. ```"test@liferay.com:test```").
 I got mine using Postman to test the REST services of Liferay.
 You can also use JAVA to encrypt your credentials or use an online tool such as [https://www.base64encode.org/](https://www.base64encode.org/).
 (I haven't tried that one)